-The FBI framed me as a confidential informant in one of the authoritys mistake-ridden attempts to cover-up a 40 year+ multi-state entanglement of corruption (1).
-The framing of myself (3) was an act of retaliation for using the website prowlingowl.com to expose evidence of corruption and financial crimes uncovered in Oklahoma and Colorado, which triggered an FBI investigation in Colorado, and Oklahoma based federal and state authorities covered-up.
+The FBI framed me as a confidential informant in one of the authorities' mistake-ridden attempts to cover up a 40 year+ multi-state entanglement of corruption (1).
+The framing of myself (3) was an act of retaliation for using the website prowlingowl.com to expose evidence of corruption and financial crimes uncovered in Oklahoma and Colorado, which triggered an FBI investigation in Colorado, resulting in Oklahoma-based federal and state authorities covering-up.
 View.

 This was part of what happened when a small Altus Oklahoma bank group (First State Bank, Altus, OK) came under investigation by the Colorado FBI for crimes in Colorado, Jan 2009.
 (1.4)

 Back to the cover-up.
 The Oklahoma District FBI and FDIC stole the Colorado investigation and never investigated.
 The FBI framed me as a confidential informant to use as a shield to avoid exposure to victims, witnesses, and evidence.
 Then the FBI blamed me for not investigating by branding me as a "conspiracy theory nut case," the same as the criminals claimed!!

-Oklahoma Tax Commission emails (1,500) uncovered a year later, tripped-up cover-up.
+Confidential Oklahoma Tax Commission (OTC) emails (1,500) uncovered a year later, tripped-up cover-up.

-Back to the fix, framing and evidence blown-off.
+Back to the fix, framing and blowing off evidence and victims.

 Re: the Colorado case, I had no connection or knowledge of what happened until a year after the crimes in Colorado were exposed, and numerous court cases were underway.